gedesurya125/surya-ui/README.md

 [0.3, 0.4, 0.4, 0.4, 0.5, 0.6];
 ```

-4. columnAmmounts
+4. columnAmounts

-   columnAmmounts represent the number of columns for each breakpoints
+   columnAmounts represent the number of columns for each breakpoints

 ```js
 [12, 12, 24, 24, 24, 24];